Valentyn Serdyuk

-Valentyn Serdyuk (born July 9, 1942) is a Ukrainian scientist, honored inventor, and Prof MD of Traumatology and Orthopedic Surgery in Odessa National Medical University.
+Valentyn Serdyuk (July 9, 1942 – September 24, 2021) was a Ukrainian scientist, honored inventor, and Prof MD of Traumatology and Orthopedic Surgery in Odesa National Medical University.

 Education

 In 1966, after graduating from Odessa Medical Institute (now ONMedU), he earned his medical degree "with honors".
 In 1975, he defended his PhD thesis, and in 1986 — his PhD.

 Career

 Serdyuk developed new medical tools, treatments and devices, earning 40 patents and 72 certificates for innovation.
 He is the creator of a new approach to surgical treatment of patients with injuries of big joints, complicated with purulent infection, using physiotherapy (magneto-acoustic therapy).

 Recognition

 In 1982, he received the honorary title "Honored inventor of Ukraine".
 Between 1987 and 1989 he was awarded one gold, two silver and two bronze medals of Exhibition of Achievements of the National Economy of the USSR.
 In 1993, he was elected an academician of the Ukrainian Academy of Original Ideas.

 In vertebrology, dedicated to scoliosis, he discovered the mechanism of its development and developed a highly conservative method of treatment of children and teenagers.

 The effectiveness of the treatment of gunshot wounds to the extremities with purulent complications and venous ulcers, including diabetic origin, was enhanced through the use of magnetic devices.